VirtwhoQE/virtwho-test/README.rst

 * Supproted Hypervisors: libvirt, esx, rhevm, hyperv, xen, kubevirt and fake
 * Supported Subscription Servers: rhsm, satellite, sam(deprecated)

-`virtwho.properties.sample`_ is provided as a sample to define attributes
+`virtwho.ini.sample`_ is provided as a sample to define attributes

-* Change the file name to virtwho.properties
+* Change the file name to virtwho.ini
 * Update the necessary datas based on test requirements
 * `hypervisor-builder`_ can help to get part of the information